Hiking the Grand Canyon: The Kalibab Trail to Skeleton Point

 With 3 stopping points (Ooh-Aah Point, Cedar Ridge, & Skeleton Point), the South Kalibab Trail is an attractive option for any nature & fitness enthusiast visiting the Grand Canyon.
 The trail basically goes downhill for the first 3 miles out to Skeleton.
-Remember if you complete the trail to Skeleton, you will need to embark on a very steep 3 mile uphill climb back up to the Rim.
+Remember what goes down, must come up!
+And boy is the way back up steep!
 Hiking downhill can almost seem too easy, and thus, you may be tempted to go further than your comfort level.
-Just remember, what goes down, must go up!
-Don’t let the easy downhill portion fool you – if you are not in good shape, keep your hike simple and just go out to the 1st turnaround point (Ooh-Aah) which still offers some really stunning panoramas of the area.
+Don’t let the easy downhill portion fool you.
+If you are not in good shape, keep your hike simple and just go out to the 1st turnaround point.
+Ooh-Aah Point still offers some really stunning panoramas of the area.

 From easy downhill hiking…

 To an intense uphill climb with many stairs…

 For fitness buffs who would consider themselves in great shape, I recommend completing the entire hike to Skeleton Point.
 Note that hiking is not recommended in summer due to the heat/monsoon threats.
 This 6 mile, half day adventure is tough (even for a half marathon runner and regular weekend hiker like myself), yet a very rewarding experience due to the peacefulness and breathtaking views.